 Cash and cash equivalents include notes and coins on hand, unrestricted balances held with the Central Bank and highly liquid financial assets with original maturities of less than three months, which are subject to insignificant risk of changes in their fair value, and are used by the Bank in the management of its short-term commitments.
-They also include overnight borrowings.
 Cash and cash equivalents are carried at amortised cost in the statement of financial position.